Tier 2 ICT Dependent Visa

 Under the ICT dependant visa, family members of an ICT visa holder can live in the UK, and work and study if they so wish (although there is a restriction on the study which means the applicant must be 18 years of age or over at the time their leave is granted or will be aged 18 before their visa expires).
 It is also important to understand that the dependant visa is linked to that of the main visa holder, meaning that if the ICT visa holder permanently leaves the UK, then the dependant will also need to leave the country (or apply for a visa in their own right).

 The conditions of stay for an ICT dependant state that they will not be permitted to use public funds (i.e. benefits), or be employed as a professional sportsperson, or a doctor or dentist in training.

-While there are some very minor limitations, the Tier 2 dependant visa provides a great deal of freedom and flexibility.
+While there are some very minor limitations, the Tier 2 partner visa provides a great deal of freedom and flexibility.
 Whereas the main visa holder themselves is restricted to working for the company with which they are employed and have been transferred to the UK, the dependant has a high degree of discretion regarding employment.
 In addition, the eligibility requirements are relatively limited, making the application process very straightforward.
 As an example, there is no requirement to pass an English language test unless applying for permanent settlement.